Eskatrem/eskatrem.github.io/Newton-Raphson.md

 the syntactic tree earlier.

-Since the rest of the code in the article is going to be in Clojure, I will give a brief overview of the Clojure syntax.
+Since the rest of the code in the article is going to be in Clojure, I will give a brief overview of the Clojure language.
 Feel free to skip if you're already familiar with this language.